Every day at school, a feverish nightmare was likely to occur. Back then, I was unaware of my learning disability and knew nothing of dyslexia.

 I should have kept my distance and not stood next to him when we were picking out a movie.

-I should not have changed into my pajamas.
+I should not have changed into my pyjamas.

 I should have…